Wondering when will Eid Al Adha fall in the UAE for 2022? Here's our complete guide to the holiday for you

 For Dubai, UAE public holidays for Eid Al Adha vary between 1 or 2 days depending on when Eid falls.
 Both private and public sectors in the UAE may have a day off from their working week, depending on when Eid Al Adha lands

-For Eid 2020, the confirmed date is yet to be announced, but if Eid Al Adha 2020 falls in the UAE on its expected date, Thursday 30th July, (bearing in mind the Day of Arafat, also) there's a possibility we could have Sunday, Monday and Tuesday of that week off.
+For Eid 2022, the confirmed date is yet to be announced, but if Eid Al Adha 2022 falls in the UAE on its expected date, Saturday 9th July, (bearing in mind the Day of Arafat, also) there's a possibility we could have Friday and Monday off.

 How can non-Muslims get involved with Eid Al Adha?